Electronic Speech Synthesizers

 Are electronic speech synthesizers CRA eligible in Canada?

 Yes, with a prescription.
-Under paragraph 118.2(2)(m) and paragraph 5700(p) of the Income Tax Regulations, an electronic speech synthesizer that enables a patient who is mute to communicate by use of a portable keyboard is an eligible medical expense when prescribed by a medical practitioner.
-Because this expense qualifies under the Medical Expense Tax Credit, it can be reimbursed through a Health Spending Account.
+An electronic speech synthesizer that enables a mute patient to communicate via a portable keyboard is a CRA-eligible medical expense when prescribed by a medical practitioner.
+This cost can be reimbursed through a Health Spending Account.

 What Qualifies